Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 4.8 Transferability

-The Tech Radar should be able to adapted in the future for hardware and software changes ass well as new environments, and it should be simple and easy to install/uninstall on new environments.
+The Tech Radar should be able to adapted in the future for hardware and software changes as well as new environments, and it should be simple and easy to install/uninstall on new environments.

 ## 5. Definitions and Acronyms